NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

   caption:[An example of a _Kasrkin_ _Kill Team_ operative on a 28.5mm base @kasrkin-image.
 The height of the operative is \~35mm excluding the base.
 This project will focus on getting the system functional with the _Kasrkin_ models on 28.5mm bases.]
 ) <Kasrkin-Example-Figure>

 It is worth noting that is is common for models to extend past the edge of their base as seen in @Kasrkin-Example-Figure.
 Whilst the example above is somewhat minor in its overlap, different models can be more extreme in their extension.
 As a result of this the system will need to be able to locate and identify an operative from only a partial view of the base, or its surroundings, from a bird's eye view.
 The detection system will either need to be above the board if using visual detection methods or below the board if using, for example, an RFID method.
-This is due to the terrain potentialy surrounding an operative, so having a camera on each side of the board will not guarantee it is visible.
+This is due to the terrain potentialy surrounding an operative, so having a camera on each side of the board will not guarantee it is visible as can be seen in @gallowdark-terrain.

 The game is played on a 30" by 22" board, referred to as a "Killzone".
 The _Gallowdark_ ruleset instead uses a 27" by 24" board with the specialised terrain shown in @gallowdark-terrain.
 As stated previously, the terrain we are focusing on here are the thin walls with pillars connecting them.
 The terrain is all at the same height, but the operatives are shorter than the terrain.
 As a result, the system will need to find a solution to detect operatives behind terrain.
 From a birds eye view, the terrain will block part of the operative due to parallax.
 For this project, we will focus on using a half sized board to simplify this problem.